Back to All Events

 • Reflective and interactive summary session

-Full schedule and speaker list can be found here - we will update this as more speakers are added!:
+The full schedule and speaker list can be found here - we will update this as more speakers are added!:

 This conference has CPD Approval from the Restorative Justice Council: UNIQUE IDENTIFICATION NUMBER: RJCMH180625 (4.5 CPD Hours)